kamiliano1/planets-facts-site/README.md

 ### What I learned

-During this project I implemented Next JS dynamic routing and the layout feature.
+During this project, I implemented Next JS dynamic routing and the layout feature.

 To improve accessibility: